ddaypunk06/gatsby-blog/src/posts/2021-01-01-turning-21-again.md

 > When I stream on Twitch, I will stop looking at my viewer count

 This year, I am going to stop focusing on how many viewers I have.
-It seems like an unhealthy goal to have.
+It seems like an unhealthy goal to have, especially because I am not in it to be the biggest streamer.

-I am not into streaming for the money other than to possibly purchase another game to stream or to giveaway.
+I am also not into streaming for the money other than to possibly purchase another game to stream or to use for a giveaway to my followers.

 I will promote positivity on my stream.
 I will continue to value the many friends I have made through streaming.
-Thankyou SaxTrain and ShayShayFace for your continued mentorship and friendship.
+Thank you SaxTrain and ShayShayFace for your continued mentorship and friendship.

 ---